Wednesday of the Fourteenth Week in Ordinary Time

 Jesus summoned his twelve disciples and gave them authority over unclean spirits to drive them out and to cure every disease and every illness.
 The names of the Twelve Apostles are these: first, Simon called Peter, and his brother Andrew; James, the son of Zebedee, and his brother John; Philip and Bartholomew, Thomas and Matthew the tax collector; James, the son of Alphaeus, and Thaddeus; Simon the Cananean, and Judas Iscariot who betrayed him.
 Jesus sent out these twelve after instructing them thus, “Do not go into pagan territory or enter a Samaritan town.
 Go rather to the lost sheep of the house of Israel.
 As you go, make this proclamation: ‘The kingdom of heaven is at hand.’”

-- Jesus Needs Apostles: A condition for the Kingdom to grow is that it have protagonists.
+A condition for the Kingdom to grow is that it have protagonists.
 Christ refuses to be a one-man show.
-We honor and bow before the divine choice expressed in Christ’s desire to let his victory be realized through others, beginning with the Twelve.
+We honor and bow before the divine choice expressed in Christ’s desire to let others realize his victory, beginning with the Twelve.
 In the Twelve we find the model of every call of Christ to build his Kingdom, to spread the faith by word and deed.
 If there is no response to his call, there is no Kingdom.
 Have I meditated on my call often?
 Do I see it linked to my family and to my workplace?
 Have I responded to it?